Auto Trader cars

 When you charge a battery, it becomes hot because the charging process moves ions around the battery.
 Using a fast charger generates even more heat because more power is required, which leads to battery degradation.

-5. Deactivate Presets
+5. Deactivate presets

 Deactivating presets helps switch off any unnecessary accessories or features that might be running in the background and saves battery.